WANGXinyiLinda/Deep-Q-Learning-Bitcoin-Trading-Agent/README.md

 # Deep Q Learning Bitcoin Trading Agent

-This is a continued work of the RIPS-HK 2018 group project, in which our emphasis is more of understanding the mechanism of Bitcoin and reproducing previous works.
-In this project, I focus more on try different ways to implement the deep Q-learning algorithm.
-I used two kind of neural networks: ResNet and recurrent neural network (RNN).
-I tried two approaches to implement the Q-network: the rst one is to use the Q-network to map the state to the Q-values of all actions, the other one is to use the Q-network to map both the state and a specic action to a single Q-value.
-It turns out that the latter scheme with RNN has a better performance.
+This is the first half of my capstone project which is a continuation of the RIPS-HK 2018 group project.
+In this project, I focus on trying different ways to implement the deep Q-learning algorithm of the Bitcoin trading agent.
+Two kinds of neural networks are used: ResNet and recurrent neural network (RNN).
+I tried two approaches to implement the Q-network: the first one is to use the Q-network to map the state to the Q-values of all actions, the other one is to use the Q-network to map both the state and a specific action to a single Q-value.
+It turns out that the latter scheme has a better performance in this project.
+And instead of using the past experience to do memory reply, I tried to use the pre-known optimal policy which turned out to have a much better performance.

 ![](doc-image/deep-q-network-example.png)